MajorZiploc/code_runner.vim/README.md

 # vim_code_runner

 Run selected chunks of code.
-Can run locally or within docker containers
+Can run locally or within docker or k8s containers

 ## Supported Runners